jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 There is an official guide here: https://flatpak.org/setup/

+After setup go to https://flatpak.org and install Flowblade from there.

 #### 2a.
 Install using Gnome SOFTWARE

 If your distribution has Gnome SOFTWARE application available you can install Flowblade with it.